 Median baseline annual income for the average family of three is $15,000 or 70% of the federal poverty line.
 After two years of engagement with FII, the median annual income is $23,838 or 112% of the federal poverty line.

 Average increase in total liquid assets

-On average, during 2 years of engagement with FII, families report an increase in their total liquid assets from from less than $0 to just over $2,000.
+On average, during 2 years of engagement with FII, families report an increase in their total liquid assets from $348 to $1,447.